 When your iPhone’s battery drains overnight, you should spring into action immediately.
 There are many instances when users face this issue.
-A host of reasons can be cited as culprit, but the primary one is a software update.
+A host of reasons can be cited as culprits, but the primary one is a software update.
 I have noticed that the phone battery gets discharged especially after an iOS update.
-Even as the phone stays idle during the night, it consumes battery.
+Even as the phone stays idle during the night, it consumes a battery.
 The situation calls for some troubleshooting actions.

 Usually, my iPhone battery drains 15% to 20% overnight; but when this percentage borders to 30%, you need to think about the problem.
 Before you go for a battery replacement program, you can check some tips and tricks to fix iPhone idle battery drain issues.

 12 Tips to fix iPhone overnight battery drain issue

 Rebooting or force rebooting your device won’t help you.
 The two workarounds are the most common solutions provided by many experts, but they cannot work for all the problems you face on your iOS device.

 Tip 1.
 Turn off Wi-Fi and Mobile Data